-PHSA-authored San’yas Indigenous Cultural Safety Training Courses
+San’yas Indigenous Cultural Safety training courses

 The San’yas Indigenous Cultural Safety Training Program is developed and offered by San’yas Indigenous Cultural Safety Training, Aboriginal Health Program, Provincial Health Services Authority (PHSA).

-As part of CSHBC’s commitment to making the health system more culturally safe for First Nations and Aboriginal People, the College’s Quality Assurance & Professional Practice (QAPP) Committee has approved the following San’yas course on an equivalent basis to CSHBC-authored courses:
+As part of CSHBC’s commitment to making the health system more culturally safe for First Nations and Aboriginal People, the College’s Quality Assurance & Professional Practice (QAPP) Committee has approved the following BC San’yas course on an equivalent basis to CSHBC-authored courses:

-- Indigenous Cultural Competency Training for Health Care Providers – Core ICS Health Training (3 credits, which registrants must report in the CSHBC Registrant Portal by submitting the San’yas Indigenous Cultural Training, Provincial Health Services Authority certificate for “Indigenous Cultural Competency Training for Health Care Providers”.)
+- Indigenous Cultural Safety Training – Core ICS Health (3 credits, which registrants must report in the CSHBC Registrant Portal by submitting the San’yas Indigenous Cultural Training, Provincial Health Services Authority certificate for “Core ICS Health”.)